nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

     ![CLI version](media/change-cli-version/platforms.png)

     Most likely, you have not made direct edits to this folder.
-Editing files in those folders is an advanced task and you'd have to make those edits outside of Visual Studio.
+Editing these files is an advanced task and you'd have to make those edits outside of Visual Studio.

+    If you did not directly edit these files outside of Visual Studio, you can move to the next step.

-2. In **Solution Explorer**, double-click the **config.xml** file.
+2. In **Solution Explorer**, double-click the **config.xml** file to open the configuration designer.

     ![CLI version](media/change-cli-version/config-xml.png)

-   This opens the configuration designer.

 3. In the configuration designer, choose the **Platforms** tab, and then, in the **Cordova CLI** drop-down list, choose the version of the Cordova CLI that you want to use.